 Image - Green Park Brasserie

 Add a little spice to your holiday shopping at Bath Christmas Market.
-Laid out around Bath's city centre, you’ll find a wonderland of pretty wooden stalls packed with one-of-a-kind festive gifts and tasty seasonal treats (plus warming glasses of mulled wine).
+Laid out around Bath's city centre, you’ll find a wonderland of pretty wooden chalets packed with one-of-a-kind festive gifts and tasty seasonal treats (plus warming glasses of mulled wine and cider).

-As you roam the streets of Bath, look out for the Bath BID Welcome Ambassadors, wearing distinctive blue jackets emblazoned with 'Ask me!', who have all the information you could possibly need right at their fingertips.
+As you roam the streets of Bath, look out for the Bath BID Welcome Ambassadors, wearing distinctive blue jackets emblazoned with 'Ask Me!,' who have all the information you could possibly need at their fingertips.

 Read more: